hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - Your tournament is nearing its conclusion (e.g. your tournament is at Quarterfinals or above and it started on Round of 32).
 - You are able to provide the schedule of the matches and livestreams ahead of time.

-Hosts may **optionally** request either a news post, main-menu banners, or both.
+Hosts **may** request either a news post, main-menu banners, or both.
 Typically, only Finals and Grand Finals rounds are eligible for main-menu banners, though the committee has discretion on whether to offer more or less support here.

 #### Expectations